AI Mythbusters

 As marketers, we should embrace these tools, as they allow us to remove ourselves from the drudgery.
 For example, over the past decade, most marketers have been overwhelmed with data and have lacked the time to synthesize and take action.
 Now, you can deploy AI agents to remove you from this drudgery and bring you actionable data closer to real time.
 In turn, you can put your big human brain to work with creative and strategic tasks, which is exactly what it was designed to do.

-Myth 2: The Curse of Lagging.
+Myth 2: “Our company isn’t moving fast enough.”
 Everyone is using AI today, and your organization is behind. -- Carly Longo, Senior Director, Technology Strategy

 For more information on getting your organization ready for AI, read our posts about preparing your data for AI and AI use case ideation.

-In the eerie pre-Gen AI days, marketers roamed the digital landscape with spell books of third-party cookies and predictive attribution.
-Firms paid hefty sums to marketing research giants to conjure complex persona matrices and analytics insights, only to be told to summon more Facebook ads.
-This was the early age of person-based marketing, when the cauldron of behavioral retargeting had yet to bubble over.
+In the pre-Gen AI days, marketers heavily relied on third-party cookies and predictive attribution.
+Firms paid hefty sums to marketing research giants to create complex persona matrices and analytics insights, only to be told to invest more in Facebook ads.
+This was the early age of person-based marketing, before behavioral retargeting bubbled over.

-But now, as the clock strikes midnight on third-party cookies, the fog of clean rooms rolls in.
-We now find our clients investing even more with cutting edge AI-generated options, navigating the labyrinth of data wrangling and predictive modeling with tools that execute their mystical predictions.
+But now, as third-party cookies continue to fade, data clean rooms roll in.
+We find our clients investing even more with cutting edge AI-generated options for data wrangling and predictive modeling with tools that execute their predictions

-But without the right prework, marketers may find themselves haunted by empty promises made to the organization about immediate gains they might see from AI.
+But without the right prework, marketers may find themselves haunted by empty promises made to the organization about quick wins they’d see from AI.
 In reality, AI investments may not show immediate monetary gains – and depending on your use cases, it may not translate directly to customer acquisition or revenue growth.
-That’s why a solid KPI framework and a clear vision of what AI needs to achieve for your organization, and on what timeline, are musts to prevent stakeholders and leaders from feeling tricked.
+That’s why a solid KPI framework and a clear vision of what AI needs to achieve for your organization, and on what timeline, are musts to prevent stakeholder and leader disappointment.

-Myth 4: The Phantom of Machine Marketing.
+Myth 4: “AI-generated content is too machine-like and not human enough.”
 Using AI for content relevancy leads to cold, impersonal marketing & consumer connection. – Carolyn Barrs, Manager, Technology Strategy

-When you think about AI-generated content, you may imagine it lurking in the shadows, composing content that's colder than ice, leaving audiences feeling like they're chatting with a robot in a tuxedo.
+When you think about AI-generated content, you may imagine content that's colder than ice, leaving audiences feeling like they're chatting with a robot in a tuxedo.

-But here’s the twist—using AI for content relevancy doesn’t turn your marketing into an impersonal ghost story.
+But here’s the twist—using AI for content relevancy doesn’t make your marketing impersonal.
 Instead, it’s more like a matchmaking service for brands and customers.
 AI can dive into data, find out what your audience loves, and serve it up with precision, like a DJ spinning the perfect track at a party.
-Sure, it’s tech powered, but it’s all about making real connections by delivering what customers actually want.
-So, let’s unmask this phantom and see AI for what it truly is: a valuable tool for marketing, not a haunting specter!
+Sure, it’s tech powered, but it’s all about making real connections by delivering what customers actually want, making it a valuable marketing tool.

-Myth 5: The Disorientation of Reality.
+Myth 5: “Everything on the web now is created by machines.”
 Was this blog written by AI? – Courtney Trudeau, SVP, Technology Strategy

 You think AI was this creative?
 Well, you aren’t wrong in thinking it, because the reality is, with the right training and prompt, AI can create very custom content.
-But, this blog was in fact written by real humans.
-That said, we may have used some creative AI prompts to tailor the fun headings to Halloween…
+But this blog was in fact written by real humans.

-It might be a scary time of year, but AI is not something to be afraid of.
-Like one of our favorite Halloween costumes, superwoman/man – all of us Clark Kents of the world can, with the right use cases, use AI to give us superpowers and tackle the next best things to come.
+AI may conjure up feelings of uncertainty or hesitation, but we’re here to tell you that it’s not something to be afraid of.
+With the right use cases, AI can give us superpowers and tackle the next best things to come.

 You might also like: